Wesley Jobello

-Wesley Georges Jobello (born 23 January 1994) is a professional footballer who plays as a midfielder for Liga I side FC Argeș Pitești.
+Wesley Georges Jobello (born 23 January 1994) is a professional footballer who last played as a midfielder for Victoria Premier League 1 side Preston Lions in Australia.
 Born in metropolitan France, he represents Martinique at international level.

 Club career

 Jobello was born in Gennevilliers, and made his professional debut on 20 May 2012 in a league match against Sochaux, appearing as a substitute.

-On 14 June 2019, Jobello signed a three year contract with EFL League One side Coventry City for an undisclosed fee.
+On 14 June 2019, Jobello signed a three-year contract with EFL League One side Coventry City for an undisclosed fee.
 On 13 January 2022, Jobello was released from Coventry City after his contract was terminated by mutual consent.

 On 29 January 2022, Jobello signed with Boulogne in the Championnat National.
 He joined Romanian club UTA Arad in July 2022.

 International career

 Jobello is formerly a France youth international, having represented his nation at under-18 level, but switched and currently represents the Martinique national football team at senior level.
 In May 2019, Jobello was named to Martinique's 40-man provisional squad for the 2019 CONCACAF Gold Cup.